oracle-livelabs/apex/common-261/1-sign-up-apex/1-sign-up-apex.md

   - Sign in to Oracle APEX.
 The workspace home page appears.

-  - Click the help menu at the top of the page and select **About**.
+  - Click the help menu at the bottom-left of the page and select **About**.
 The about APEX page appears.

     ![APEX Details](images/version.png)